 This Chromebook has been given the classification of Mil-STD 810G durability which can be up for debate when used as a credible durability classification.
 However, regardless of the classification, it has rubberized corners, textured surfaces, and a spill-proof keyboard.
 All of these features go a long way in helping the Chromebook survive everyday usage by not-so-careful kiddos.

 There’s a lot to praise with this Chromebook, but its primary pitfall is the sub-par storage.
 At only 32GB of storage, a student would have to rely nearly 100% on cloud storage.
 And even if that is possible, you won’t be download many apps on the device.
 Note that this is now an older model and means you’ll get it used/refurbed, but it’s at a great price and still very much worth it.

 - Ports: 2x USB-C, 1x USB-A, Micro SD card slot, 3.5mm jack

-As I was eluding to, this Chromebook is more of a premium purchase, and with that, it is actually a great looking device, and it feels great as well.
+As I was eluding to, this Chromebook is a budget-friendly buy, and with that, it’s a great looking device, and it feels great as well.
 The bezels are a bit large for my taste, but the quality of the screen itself outshines many of its competitors, and the keyboard and trackpad reflect the price tag.

 - Storage: 64GB